India’s New Labour Codes 2025: Key Changes and New Additions

 What is Statutory Compliance?

-Statutory compliance is the legal framework that dictates how a company must operate within a country.
-These rules are derived from the country’s legal system and encompass everything from business operations to employee treatment.
+Statutory compliance refers to the legal framework that dictates how organizations must operate within a country.
+These rules cover everything from business operations to employee welfare.

-• Employee Welfare: Employee welfare promotes a positive work environment by guaranteeing equitable treatment, secure working conditions, and prompt resolution of employee complaints.
+• Employee Welfare: Ensures a positive work environment through fair treatment, safe working conditions, and timely grievance resolution.

-• Avoidance of Legal Disputes: By adhering to regulations, companies minimize risks of lawsuits or trade union conflicts, ensuring smooth operations.
+• Avoidance of Legal Disputes: Minimizes risks of lawsuits or union conflicts.

 labour law advisor